Groups in Tuqqi are centralized, flexible workspaces that organize teams, tasks, and information to make collaboration easy and effective.

 In classified mode: all users start as non-classified and must be assigned their permission type.

-Tip: Adding a team ensures all its members are kept in sync—additions/removals are automatic.
+Tip: Adding a team ensures all its members are kept in sync - additions/removals are automatic.

-4. Forms (Inputs)
+4. Forms (Allowed Inputs)

 Forms in Tuqqi help structure information and workflows.
 While default forms are available, admins can create and customize additional ones to suit specific needs.